Asthma and asthma-related health care utilization among people without disabilities and people with physical disabilities

 Digital Object Identifier (DOI)

 Stransky, Michelle L.; McGrath, Robert; Reichard, Amanda; McClain, Monica; Phillips, Kimberly G.; Houtenville, Andrew; and Drum, Charles E., "Asthma and asthma-related health care utilization among people without disabilities and people with physical disabilities" (2016).
-Institute on Disability.
+Disability and Health Journal.
 119.